robpco/docker-nginx-uwsgi/README.md

 The Docker-Hub [repository](https://hub.docker.com/r/robpco/nginx-uwsgi/) contains auto-generated images from this repo.
 They can be referenced (or pulled) by using the image name `robpco/nginx-uwsgi`, plus a tag for the python version desired (ex: `:python3.6`), and optionally appending `-alpine` to the tag (for alpine variants).

-**Detailed documentation and examples can be found on [Sebastián Ramírez's repo](https://github.com/tiangolo/uwsgi-nginx-flask-docker).**
+**Detailed usage documentation and examples can be found on the repo by Sebastián Ramírez [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).**

 # Custom Environment Variables